HamseMoismaila/UEFA-Champions-Leguea-EDA-With-SQL-/README.md

 ![More than Hat trick](https://user-images.githubusercontent.com/122876767/227692457-41141832-5167-49f3-bfb4-6f1c731f86fc.PNG)

-in this above query I combine(join) with matches table with the two other tables which are Goals and player table and turns there are 7 players who score a hatrick and more including
+In the above query, I combine (join) the matches table with the two other tables, which are the goals and player tables, because there are 7 players who score a hatrick or more during the game, including
-Kyllian Mbappea , and Robert lewandowski and others.
+Kyllian Mbappe, Robert Lewandowski, Mane, and others

 ### Summary